spitz-the-great/weekend-project-7/README.md

 ```

 ### ADD NEW FEEDBACK

-> NOTE: As a baseline requirement, you must use Redux to store your data across views.

 Create a multi-part form that allows users to leave feedback for today.
 There will be 4 views for the form parts.